Efficient Private SCO for Heavy-Tailed Data via Averaged Clipping: Abstract

 \section{Abstract}

-We consider stochastic convex optimization for heavy-tailed data with the guarantee of being differentially private (DP).
-Prior work on this problem is restricted to the gradient descent (GD) method, which is inefficient for large-scale problems.
-In this paper, we resolve this issue and derive the first high-probability bounds for private stochastic method with clipping.
-For general convex problems, we derive excess population risks $\Tilde{O}\left(\frac{d^{1/7}\sqrt{\ln\frac{(n \epsilon)^2}{\beta d}}}{(n\epsilon)^{2/7}}\right)$ and $\Tilde{O}\left(\frac{d^{1/7}\ln\frac{(n\epsilon)^2}{\beta d}}{(n\epsilon)^{2/7}}\right)$ under bounded or unbounded domain assumption, respectively (here $n$ is the sample size, $d$ is the dimension of the data, $\beta$ is the confidence level and $\epsilon$ is the private level).
-Then, we extend our analysis to the strongly convex case and non-smooth case (which works for generalized smooth objectives with H$\ddot{\text{o}}$lder-continuous gradients).
-We establish new excess risk bounds without bounded domain assumption.
-The results above achieve lower excess risks and gradient complexities than existing methods in their corresponding cases.
-Numerical experiments are conducted to justify the theoretical improvement.
+{We consider stochastic convex optimization for heavy-tailed data with the guarantee of being differentially private (DP).
+Most prior works on differentially private stochastic convex optimization for heavy-tailed data are either restricted to gradient descent (GD) or performed multi-times clipping on stochastic gradient descent (SGD), which is inefficient for large-scale problems.
+In this paper, we consider a one-time clipping strategy and provide principled analyses of its bias and private mean estimation.
+We establish new convergence results and improved complexity bounds for the proposed algorithm called AClipped-dpSGD for constrained and unconstrained convex problems.
+We also extend our convergent analysis to the strongly convex case and non-smooth case (which works for generalized smooth objectives with H$\ddot{\text{o}}$lder-continuous gradients).
+All the above results are guaranteed with a high probability for heavy-tailed data.
+Numerical experiments are conducted to justify the theoretical improvement.}